 The storm is an acute disturbance of the atmosphere which is coupled by the mighty wind and usually by heavy or light rain, snow, hail, sleet, or thunder and accompanied by lightning.
 During a storm, the wind has a speed of 64 to 72 miles (which is 103 to 117 kilometers) per hour.

 A storm is identified as a violent meteorological phenomenon where there is an occurrence of heavy rain and gusty strong winds.
 In our further section, we will know more about Storms, a common occurrence in our life.

 Storms are raging atmospheric disturbance that is characterized by cloud cover, low barometric pressure, precipitation, and also with wild winds.
 They are also coupled with thunder and lightning.

 The cause of the storm is the moisture content in the air.
-The Formation of Hail and Lightning are also quite common an encounter with the storms.
+The Formation of Hail and Lightning are also quite common encounters with the storms.
 A storm generally happens in bad weather and is accompanied by strong winds, thunder, lightning, and also heavy precipitation like ice.

-The storm is a general term, which is popularly used to describe other disturbing variety of atmospheric disturbances, that ranges from ordinary rain showers and snowstorms to the happening of thunderstorms, wind-related disturbances, and gusting of wind like gales, tornadoes, sandstorms, tropical cyclones.
+The storm is a general term, which is popularly used to describe other disturbing varieties of atmospheric disturbances, that ranges from ordinary rain showers and snowstorms to the happening of thunderstorms, wind-related disturbances, and gusts of wind like gales, tornadoes, sandstorms, tropical cyclones.

-Meteorologically, the storm is restricted to a cyclone that has a strong low-pressure center, strong winds, that ranges from 103–117 kilometers per hour (which is 64–73 miles per hour), heavy precipitation, and also lightning and thunder.
+Meteorologically, the storm is restricted to a cyclone that has a strong low-pressure center, strong winds that range from 103–117 kilometers per hour (which is 64–73 miles per hour), heavy precipitation, and also lightning and thunder.

 Strom is the type of disturbance in the atmosphere which is manifested by gusty and strong winds which are accompanied by rain, snow, or other precipitation and are often struck by thunder and lightning.